AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

     }
 ```

-The difference in the visual output is minimal but in our code we just removed a lot of redundancy.
+The difference in the visual output is minimal but in our code, we just removed a lot of redundancy.

 ![](https://i.imgur.com/xfzPbkt.png)